The Best Splitting Axes in Canada

 The flared head spreads the wood apart quickly and is tapered on the corners to help twist and pry stubborn wood apart.
 The blade begins as a thinner edge, which helps penetrate better and makes splitting smaller pieces easier without needing full-force swings.

 This thin edge can be a little “sticky” if the log doesn’t split, but I find the trade-off worth it.
+But besides performance, one of my favourite things about Fiskars axes is that they need very little maintenance.

 The composite handle is (mostly) indestructible.
 You don’t need to worry about overstrikes; you can use it to help pry apart stubborn wood.
 Rain and snow are non-issues, and it’s nice to throw the axe back in the garage and not care.
 You will likely get a little rust on the blade as the coating starts to wear off – but it doesn’t really matter.